MIT School of Humanities, Arts, and Social Sciences

 How to Apply:

-- A 1–2-page narrative including (1) a description of the project, (2) an explanation of the project’s contribution to one or more of the themes above.
+- A 1–2-page narrative including (1) a description of the project and (2) an explanation of the project’s contribution to one or more of the themes above.

 - If requesting more than $5,000, provide a detailed budget.
 In addition to direct costs, please include, if needed, employee benefits, overhead, and proposed cost-sharing.